-In 1979-80, Dr. Takashi Mimura invented a new transistor, called High Electron Mobility Transistor (HEMT), in which two different semiconductors were stacked (1, 2).
-He realized that if one semiconductor with a wider gap is doped with donor impurities, electrons with high mobility would be accumulated in the other along the interface of the two.
-He succeeded in the first operation of the HEMT by controlling the number of electrons with a voltage applied to its gate and noted that high mobility electrons in the HEMT would yield excellent high-speed performances.
-Then he played leading roles in the development of HEMTs as high-frequency devices and promoted their applications to microwave receivers for radio astronomy and receivers for broadcasting satellite (BS) system, contributing a great deal to the progress of information and communications technology (3).
-Moreover, since electrons confined in the ultrathin layer of HEMTs can move freely only along the interface and behave as two-dimensional electrons with very high mobility, the HEMT has immensely contributed to physics studies of electrons with reduced dimensions (4).
+In 1979, Dr. Mimura invented a new transistor, called High Electron Mobility Transistor (HEMT) by stacking two semiconductors of different electron affinities.
+He noticed that if a semiconductor with smaller electron affinity is placed on a semiconductor having a larger affinity and is doped with positive impurities, highly-mobile electrons would be formed along the interface of these two semiconductors.
+He demonstrated the first transistor operation of the HEMT by controlling the concentration of electrons with a voltage applied to its gate.
+He then showed that, because of the high-mobility of electrons, the HEMT excelled in its high- frequency characteristics.
+He played leading roles in the development of HEMTs as micro- wave and millimeter-wave devices by exploring their applications to radio astronomy and broadcasting satellite (BS) systems.
+Thus, he contributed immensely to the progress of information and communications technology.
+Moreover, as electrons in the HEMT move only in two dimensions (2D) along the interface with nearly no influence of impurities, the HEMT has served as an ideal system for the study of physics of electrons with reduced dimensions.

-In 1970, a decade prior to the HEMT invention, Esaki and Tsu proposed a man-made superlattice (SL) in which two kinds of ultrathin semiconductor layers of about 10 nm in thickness were alternately stacked (5).
-Stimulated by this work, SLs of GaAs and AlGaAs layers were studied to show the electron confinement in GaAs layers.
-It was discovered in 1978 that if such a SL structure was formed by putting positively-charged donor impurities only into AlGaAs layers, electrons, confined in GaAs layers, would show high mobility, as they were separated from impurities (6).
-Dr. Mimura, inspired by this discovery, noticed that, if a single AlGaAs layer with donor impurities is deposited onto an undoped GaAs, it will then similarly induce high-mobility electrons along the interface.
-The HEMT was invented by using this concept.
+About a decade before the HEMT invention, Esaki and Tsu devised a novel concept of a superlattice (SL), in which two different ultrathin semiconductors were alternately stacked.
+Promoted by this work, SLs consisting of GaAs and AlGaAs were formed and studied to show the 2D nature of electron in GaAs layers.
+It was also discovered in 1978 that if such SLs were formed by introducing positively impurities only into AlGaAs layers, all the electrons would be confined in GaAs layers and show high mobility, as they were separated from impurities.
+Inspired by this work, Dr. Mimura realized that, if a single AlGaAs layer, containing positive impurities is deposited onto a GaAs layer, it would induce high-mobility electrons along the AlGaAs/GaAs interface, which led eventually to the HEMT invention.

-As mentioned above, the invention of HEMTs and related works by Dr. Mimura are indeed a Kyoto Prize worthy achievements, as they have made great contribution to the progress of information and communications technology and to the advancement in physics studies of low-dimensional electrons.
+As stated above, the invention of HEMTs by Dr. Mimura and a set of his subsequent works have made outstanding contributions to the progress of information and communications technology and also to the remarkable advancement in physics studies of low-dimensional electrons.